adobe-commerce/aio-cli-plugin-commerce/README.md

 ## Note

-Only templates on "helix 4" will work, currently.
-We will update this to work with helix-5 templates in the future.

 There is currently a known issue affecting aio-cli so you will see a warning related to `punycode`.
 This does not impact functionality.
 Follow here: https://github.com/adobe/aio-cli/issues/679